What is Interview Bias and How to Avoid It | Thomas.co

 When it comes to hiring the right person, there can be a lot of stress involved in the recruitment process.
 From sifting through CVs to getting through assessments and reports to track down the ideal candidate.
 This is compounded by the fact that in the past you might have missed out on the perfect candidate because of something called interview bias.

 We all carry some biases in our subconscious, and interview bias is no different.
-It can make hiring the right candidate more difficult because interview bias can interfere with objectivity and cloud the judgement of the person being interviewed.
+It can make hiring the right candidate more difficult because interview bias can interfere with objectivity and cloud the judgment of the person being interviewed.

 In this guide we are going to take a closer look at interview bias, understanding what it is, the different types of interview bias and how to reduce it when it comes to making hiring decisions.